Fast jump to:

 - Full stack automated and unattended deployments with DevOps Services Pipeline, including Docker

 - Full stack automated and unattended deployments with

 For this, I’ll use the following source code structure:

-The source code currently brings to life, integrated with some Bluemix services and Docker infrastructure, a PHP application (the WordPress popular blogging platform), but it could be any Python, Java, Ruby etc app.
+The source code currently brings to life (as an example), integrated with some Bluemix services and Docker infrastructure, a PHP application (the WordPress popular blogging platform), but it could be any Python, Java, Ruby etc app.